List of Transformers: Animated episodes: Season 2 (2008)

 This season (having thirteen episodes) began just one week after the first season had ended, on April 12, 2008, with the airing of "The Elite Guard", and ended on July 5, 2008, with the two-parter, "A Bridge Too Close".
 The season revolved mainly around the Autobots in the aftermath of Megatron's return, trying to restore the city and their image.
 Meanwhile, Megatron, Lugnut, and Blitzwing have captured Prof. Sumdac in order to build a Space Bridge, hoping to use it to conquer a weakened Cybertron from within, while Starscream tries to get his revenge against Megatron.
 A sub-plot also focuses on Sari as she searches for her father, while learning that there is no record of her existence of any means.
-Also, Blackarachnia (originally Elita One) has been reduced to a minor recurring character, only appearing in one episode of the entire season ("Black Friday").
+Also, Blackarachnia has been reduced to a minor recurring character, only appearing in one episode of the entire season ("Black Friday").